 I have returned to Svalbard every year following my apprenticeship to further explore Iceland’s amazing terrain.
 These trips inspired my search for the ultimate overland expedition vehicle.
 The first vehicle I had was a Toyota Land Cruiser Prado LC120 on 38 “tires, then I upgraded the tires to 44”.
 Next, I moved on to a LC80 on 46” tires.
 All of these cars worked great, but I wanted something more.
 I sold my LC80 just as Arctic Trucks Iceland started to build this 3litre Hilux.

 The Hilux is a lightweight car, perfect for snow driving.
 It’s built on the same specifications as Arctic Truck is using on their Hilux in Antarctica.
-It’s not the best luxury car, but it’s good in all kinds of extreme conditions, and that’s exactly what I need.
+It’s not the best luxury car, but it’s good in all kinds of extreme over land conditions, and that’s exactly what I need.

 My Hilux has two VHF radios in case one breaks down.
 I’m using a topographic Garmin GPS to navigate, this also lays a bread crumb track, so if we are driving in bad weather and need to turn around, we can follow our tracks back on the GPS.
 I also have a computer that gives me crevasse maps when driving on a glacier and of course, gets the latest weather and road conditions.
 Most of Iceland has phone coverage, but I have a satellite phone if am traveling alone.
 On trips I bring tools, glacier rescue equipment, a shovel and recovery gear, tents and sleeping bags, food, an outdoor BBQ and a gas stove.